Spin-1 quantum annealing with anisotropy-controlled intermediate-state pathways: Introduction

 Spin-$1$ systems, in particular, have three eigenstates of $S^z$ labeled by $m_s=-1,0,+1$, enabling a direct representation of ternary variables without elaborate embeddings.
 This has motivated interest in multilevel quantum optimization and in understanding how extra levels affect adiabatic protocols~\cite{Amin2013Qudits,WangHuSandersKais2020,Weggemans2022solvingcorrelation,Bottarelli2025symmetrycd}.
 Beyond compact encoding, spin-$1$ models also introduce control parameters absent in spin-$1/2$ systems.
 A key example is the single-ion anisotropy term $D\sum_i (S_i^z)^2$, familiar from spin-$1$ magnetism such as the Blume--Capel model~\cite{Blume1966,Capel1966}, which tunes the relative energetics of the $m_s=0$ and $m_s=\pm1$ states.

-Since $(S^z)^2$ is proportional to the identity for spin-$1/2$, this anisotropy provides a genuine additional control knob for spin-$1$ annealers and gives rise to richer behavior along the annealing path.
+In contrast to studies of variational quantum optimization or quantum approximate optimization algorithms~\cite{Weggemans2022solvingcorrelation,Bottarelli2025symmetrycd,Amin2013Qudits,WangHuSandersKais2020}, nonlinear spin interactions in quantum annealers have not been systematically analyzed in this context.
+This term modifies the energetic ordering of the local states and can qualitatively reshape the structure of avoided crossings encountered during the annealing.

+Our central idea is that the intermediate $m_s = 0$ level can enable stepwise reconfiguration pathways between configurations that would otherwise require collective spin flips.
+When the anisotropy parameter $D$ favors occupation of the $m_s = 0$ state, the system may traverse the configuration space via sequences of smaller transitions rather than a single large rearrangement.
+This mechanism effectively redistributes diabatic transitions over multiple avoided crossings and can enhance finite-time annealing performance.

+This mechanism is fundamentally different from previously studied bifurcation-based annealing approaches using nonlinear oscillators or Kerr parametric oscillators \cite{goto2016bifurcation,goto2019kpo,puri2017kpo}.
+In those systems, optimization relies on continuous amplitude bifurcations of oscillator degrees of freedom and nonlinear classical dynamics.
+In contrast, the present model operates in a finite-dimensional spin-1 Hilbert space and the performance modification arises from discrete intermediate-state transport enabled by the anisotropy term.
+No nonlinear oscillator dynamics or bifurcation mechanism is involved.
+The improvement therefore originates from spectral restructuring of a discrete quantum spin model rather than classical bifurcation physics.

+To investigate this effect, we study anisotropic quantum annealing (AQA) in a spin-1 Ising chain with single-ion anisotropy and compare it to classical trit annealing (TA) under matched finite-time budgets.
+We focus on identifying parameter regimes where the additional intermediate level modifies the annealing pathways and improves ground-state success probability.
+Our results show that for suitable anisotropy values, particularly in the easy-plane sector $D > 0$, the spin-1 annealer exhibits enhanced finite-time performance relative to the trit baseline.

 The remainder of this paper is organized as follows.
 We introduce the spin-$1$ annealing Hamiltonian and trit based simulated annealing in Sec.~\ref{tf}.
 Sec.~\ref{Methods} describes our numerical protocol and performance metrics.
 In Sec.~\ref{Results}, we compare the spin-$1$ annealer with classical annealing.
 Sec.~\ref{Con} summarizes our findings and outlines directions for future work.
 Physical interpretations based on the structure of the classical energy landscape are discussed in Appendix~\ref{App:Ruggedness}.